Skip to Content

 Do Cruise Ships Have Multiple Anchors?

 The majority of ships have more than one anchor.
-It is common for ships to have two anchors, one on the port side and one on the starboard side of the ship.
+It is common for ships to have two anchors, one on the port side and one on the starboard side.

 There are a few reasons for this:

-• In certain circumstances it makes sense to use an anchor that is on one side of the ship over the other.
+• In certain circumstances, it makes sense to use an anchor on one side of the ship over the other.

-• If an anchor became damaged, broke or was lost the ship needs to have another anchor that can be used as backup.
+• If an anchor becomes damaged, broken, or lost, the ship needs to have another anchor that can be used as a backup.

 In addition to two working anchors, some ships will have a third backup anchor.
 This may not be the full size or weight of the main anchors.